 These laws are a new wave in a decades-long quest to achieve pay equity, particularly between men and women, but across other lines of as well.

 In 2017, women working full time, year round were paid only 80.5 cents per dollar earned by men working the same hours—unchanged from 2016.
 Women of color and women with disabilities typically experience an even larger wage gap due to a number of factors, including discrimination and occupational segregation that can steer them into lower-paying jobs.

 There are several steps that employees, employers, and policymakers can take to help close the gender pay gap.
 In contrast, asking job candidates to disclose their salary history can actually perpetuate the pay gap.

 Think of it this way: If you were underpaid at your first job, and then your second job bases your salary off of the first job, then you’ll likely be underpaid at your second job, too.
 And if your third job bases their offer on your salary history … you can probably see where this is headed.
-Even though your salary keeps going up, the pay gap persists and is likely getting worse, as your peers who were paid fairly in their first jobs continue to make more and more money based on past salaries.
+Even though your salary increases, the pay gap persists and is likely getting worse, as your peers who were paid fairly in their first jobs continue to make more and more money based on past salaries.

 How to respond if you’re asked for your salary history

 Despite the wave of new laws, most cities and states continue to allow interviewers to ask for your salary history, so it’s still likely to come up.
 Let’s look at three scenarios where you may get asked for your salary history and how to respond in each one.